Superstring Perturbation Theory Revisited: BRST Anomalies, Massless Tadpoles, And All That

 Though it perfectly fits the framework of fig. \ref{kopla}(b), the example challenges the terminology that we used in describing that figure.
 A worldsheet with disc topology generates the classical action of open strings, but is a correction of some sort -- it is not clear that one should call it a quantum correction -- for the closed strings.
 With the most natural way to normalize the vertex operators, there is no factor of $g_\st$ in the correction to BRST symmetry in this example; instead the transformation $\W\to \O(\W)$ maps closed-string gauge parameters to open string vertex operators (whose natural scaling with $g_\st$ is different).
 For example, for the breakdown of $B$-field gauge symmetry, the action is naturally written

 The gauge symmetry is $\delta B_{IJ}=\partial_I \lambda_J-\partial_J\lambda_I$, $A_I\to A_I-\lambda_I$, with no factor of $g_\st$.

 Symmetry breaking by mixing of open and closed strings can also occur for spacetime supersymmetry; this is discussed in section \ref{strapple}.
 But, even though there are severe constraints, there are additional possibilities for spontaneous breaking of spacetime supersymmetry by loop effects that do not have analogs for gauge symmetries associated to massless bosonic gauge fields.
 That is because (section \ref{tramp}) there is no forgetful map for Ramond punctures.
 Decoupling of a pure gauge mode of the gravitino field can only be proved by a full integral over the moduli space of super Riemann surfaces, not simply by an integral over $\Sigma$.
 As a result, some of the arguments that apply for bosonic gauge symmetries cannot be used to constrain supersymmetry breaking by loops.
 In particular, in the models described and studied in \cite{DSW,DIS,ADS}, the phenomenon of fig. \ref{kopla}(b) does occur, with $\Sigma_\ell$ having genus 1.
 From the point of view of low energy effective field theory, what happens is the following.
 At tree level, the theory has a massless neutral spin 1/2 field $\lambda$ with a supersymmetry transformation law $\delta\lambda = D+\dots$, where $D$ is the auxiliary field in the vector multiplet associated to a $U(1)$ gauge symmetry.
 At tree level, $D$ vanishes in a vacuum with unbroken $U(1)$ gauge symmetry.
-At one-loop order, the value of $D$ in such a vacuum is shifted by a constant $\zeta$ (called the Fayet-Iliopoulos term) and so the transformation law becomes $\delta\lambda=\zeta+\dots$, where the constant term means that, at least if we keep the $U(1)$ unbroken, supersymmetry is spontaneously broken.
+At one-loop order, the value of $D$ in such a vacuum is shifted by a constant $\zeta$ (called the Fayet-Iliopoulos term) and so the transformation law becomes $\delta\lambda=\zeta+\dots$, where the $\dots$ terms are bilinear and higher order in charged fields.
+The constant term means that, at least if we keep the $U(1)$ unbroken, supersymmetry is spontaneously broken.
+(For a framework, not expressed in terms of super Riemann surfaces, in which one can study the restoration of supersymmetry with the $U(1)$ symmetry spontaneously broken, see \cite{Sen5}.)

 From the vantage point of the present paper, the main importance of the phenomenon depicted in fig. \ref{kopla}(b) is that it is a failure mode for superstring perturbation theory.
 We have to know that loop corrections do not trigger the breaking of spacetime supersymmetry in order to have any hope of using supersymmetry to prove the vanishing of massless tadpoles.
 Happily, there is no difficulty, as supersymmetry breaking by loops is highly constrained and it is possible to effectively determine when it occurs.